BrandgrandRealMe/BrandgrandRealMe.github.io/docs/cyberbot/about.md

 ## Welcome Channel
 The bot sends a custom welcome message to this channel when someone new joins your server!

-???+ note example "Creating A Welcome Channel"
+???+ example annotate "Creating A Welcome Channel"

       1. Basic Welcome Message (1)
         1. Put `{welcome}` anywere in the Channels Topic.
 (2)